cyber-evangelists/gfg-recommender-system/README.md

 - scipy
 - scikit-learn

+if you are using Jupyter Notebok environment than you will get these already installed.

 ## Code Explanation
 ### Data Exploration and Preparation
 The first step involves exploring the data and preparing it for analysis: